 - Diabetes.
-Obstructive sleep apnea may be more common in people with diabetes.
+Obstructive sleep apnea might be more common in people with diabetes.

 - A family history of sleep apnea.
-If you have family members with obstructive sleep apnea, you may be at increased risk.
+Having family members with obstructive sleep apnea might increase your risk.

 - Asthma.
 Research has found an association between asthma and the risk of obstructive sleep apnea.

 Obstructive sleep apnea is considered a serious medical condition.
-Complications may include:
+Complications can include:

-Children and young people with obstructive sleep apnea may do poorly in school and commonly have attention or behavior problems.
+Children and young people with obstructive sleep apnea might do poorly in school and commonly have attention or behavior problems.

 Cardiovascular problems.
 Sudden drops in blood oxygen levels that occur during obstructive sleep apnea increase blood pressure and strain the cardiovascular system.
 Many people with obstructive sleep apnea develop high blood pressure (hypertension), which can increase the risk of heart disease.

-The more severe the obstructive sleep apnea, the greater the risk of coronary artery disease, heart attack, heart failure and stroke.
+The more severe the obstructive sleep apnea, the greater the risk of coronary artery disease, heart attacks, heart failure and strokes.

-Obstructive sleep apnea increases the risk of abnormal heart rhythms (arrhythmias).
-These abnormal rhythms can lower blood pressure.
+Obstructive sleep apnea increases the risk of abnormal heart rhythms (arrhythmias), which can lower blood pressure.
 If there's underlying heart disease, these repeated multiple episodes of arrhythmias could lead to sudden death.

 Complications with medications and surgery.
-Obstructive sleep apnea also is a concern with certain medications and general anesthesia.
-These medications, such as sedatives, narcotic analgesics and general anesthetics, relax your upper airway and may worsen your obstructive sleep apnea.
+Obstructive sleep apnea is also a concern with certain medications and general anesthesia.
+These medications, such as sedatives, narcotic analgesics and general anesthetics, relax your upper airway and can worsen your obstructive sleep apnea.

-If you have obstructive sleep apnea, you may experience worse breathing problems after major surgery, especially after being sedated and lying on your back.
-People with obstructive sleep apnea may be more prone to complications after surgery.
+If you have obstructive sleep apnea, having major surgery, especially after being sedated and lying on your back, can worsen breathing problems.
+People with obstructive sleep apnea might be more prone to complications after surgery.

 - Eye problems.
 Some research has found a connection between obstructive sleep apnea and certain eye conditions, such as glaucoma.
 Eye complications can usually be treated.

 - Sleep-deprived partners.
 Loud snoring can keep those around you from getting good rest and eventually disrupt your relationships.
-Some partners may even choose to sleep in another room.
-Many bed partners of people who snore are sleep deprived as well.
+Some partners choose to sleep in another room.

-People with obstructive sleep apnea may also complain of memory problems, morning headaches, mood swings or feelings of depression, and a need to urinate frequently at night (nocturia).
+People with obstructive sleep apnea may also complain of memory problems, morning headaches, mood swings or depression, and a need to urinate frequently at night.

-To diagnose your condition, your doctor may make an evaluation based on your signs and symptoms, an examination, and tests.
-Your doctor may refer you to a sleep specialist in a sleep center for further evaluation.
+Your doctor will evaluate your condition based on your signs and symptoms, an examination, and tests.
+He or she might refer you to a sleep specialist for further evaluation.

-You'll have a physical examination, and your doctor will examine the back of your throat, mouth and nose for extra tissue or abnormalities.
-Your doctor may measure your neck and waist circumference and check your blood pressure.
+During the physical examination, your doctor will examine the back of your throat, mouth and nose for extra tissue or abnormalities.
+Your doctor might measure your neck and waist circumference and check your blood pressure.